 Current assets overview

-Puma Heritage’s loan book currently contains 54 loans , of which 21 are live development projects.
-The loan book is concentrated, with £91.4 million (equivalent to 67.7% of current net assets) deployed in the top 10 loans.
+Puma Heritage’s loan book currently contains 57 loans, with 76.8% are in live development projects.
+The loan book is concentrated, with the top 10 loans accounting for 58% of the total loans.

 The loan book is spread across a range of property sectors.
 Due to the short-term focus of Puma’s loan book, the sector breakdown and top 10 exposure are likely to change frequently as loans mature and others are added to the portfolio.